Economy of Portugal: 1974

 The post Carnation Revolution period was characterized by chaos and negative economic growth as industries were nationalised and the negative effects of the decoupling of Portugal from its former colonies were felt.
 Heavy industry came to an abrupt halt.
 All sectors of the economy from manufacturing, mining, chemical, defence, finance, agriculture and fishing went into free fall.

-Portugal found itself overnight going from the country in Western Europe with the highest growth rate to the lowest – in fact it experienced several years of negative growth.
+Portugal experienced several years of negative growth.
 This was amplified by the mass emigration of skilled workers and entrepreneurs due to political intimidation, and the costs of accommodating in Portugal thousands of refugees from the former overseas provinces in Africa – the retornados.

 After the Carnation Revolution's turmoil of 1974, the Portuguese economic basis changed deeply.
 The Portuguese economy had changed significantly by 1973 prior to the leftist military coup, compared with its position in 1961 – total output (GDP at factor cost) had grown by 120 percent in real terms.
-Clearly, the prerevolutionary period was characterized by robust annual growth rates for GDP (6.9 percent), industrial production (9 percent), private consumption (6.5 percent), and gross fixed capital formation (7.8 percent).
 After the Carnation Revolution military coup of 1974, by abandoning its moderate-reformist, pro-democracy posture, the Movimento das Forças Armadas leadership set out on a course of sweeping nationalizations and land expropriations during a period known as PREC.
 Wide powers were handed over to the working class always having the concept of dictatorship of the proletariat in mind.
-The lasting effects of this hampered Portugal's economic growth and development for years to come.